-In fact, a survey by the National Retail Federation revealed that families with kids in grades K–12 planned to spend an average of $673 on clothes and school supplies last year.
-That amount was even higher — about $899 — for families with college students, according to the survey.
+In fact, a survey by the National Retail Federation revealed that families with kids in grades K–12 planned to spend an average of $$848.90 on clothes and school supplies this year.
+That amount was is $59 higher than last year’s pandemic schooling costs.

 1. Shop Every Week and Start Early

 Prices change throughout the back-to-school shopping season, and you never know when a certain item might go on sale.
 For bigger-ticket items that you know you need, Heather Schisler, founder of Passion For Savings, recommended shopping early to grab the best deals.
 Pay attention to store circulars to make sure you don’t miss out on a discount.

 “Don’t run to the store and buy everything at once,” she said.
 “You’ll end up paying more for each item.”

 You can typically wait to buy basic items like pens and notebooks.
 “Buy the more specific back-to-school items early to make sure you get what you need — for instance, a calculator or other supplies that need to be a particular brand or model,” said Jon Lal, founder and CEO of BeFrugal.
 “For more generic items like paper, pencils and folders, prices will typically drop at the last minute late in the season.”